-Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information technology services providers (including interstate or offshore cloud computing service providers in New South Wales, Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;
+- contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information and web-based technology services providers (including interstate or offshore cloud computing service providers in Victoria and New South Wales , as well as offshore providers in Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;

 We may also disclose data on the Victorian Cancer Registry to other third parties such as authorised health care professionals.
 For more information about other disclosures of data for other purposes click here.

 7. Do we transfer or disclose personal information outside of Victoria and Australia?